oleteacher/EasyChatGPT/README.md

 # 🛠️ Usage

-To get started, simply visit our website at <https://bettergpt.chat/>.
+To get started, simply visit our website at <https://easychatgpt.qikaivision.com/>.
 There are 3 ways for you to start using Easy ChatGPT.

 1. Enter into the API menu your OpenAI API Key obtained from [OpenAI API Keys](https://platform.openai.com/account/api-keys).
-2. Utilise the api endpoint proxy provided by [ayaka14732/ChatGPTAPIFree](https://github.com/ayaka14732/ChatGPTAPIFree) (if you are in a region with no access to ChatGPT)
+2. Utilize the api endpoint proxy provided by [ayaka14732/ChatGPTAPIFree](https://github.com/ayaka14732/ChatGPTAPIFree) (if you are in a region with no access to ChatGPT)
 3. Host your own API endpoint by following the instructions provided here: <https://github.com/ayaka14732/ChatGPTAPIFree>.
 Subsequently, enter the API endpoint into the API menu.

 ## Desktop App